trickstercache/trickster/examples/docker-compose/README.md

 # Docker Compose Example

-This composition will spin up service containers for Prometheus, Grafana, Jaeger, Zipkin, Redis, Trickster and Mockster that together demonstrate several basic end-to-end configurations for running Trickster in your environment with different cache and tracing provider options.
+This composition will spin up service containers for Prometheus, Grafana, Jaeger, Redis, Trickster and Mockster that together demonstrate several basic end-to-end configurations for running Trickster in your environment with different cache and tracing provider options.
 Note - if you have any of these services running locally already, you may run into port conflicts and need to temporarily spin down the conflicting processes.

 ## Getting Starting